MolotovCherry/Native-Memory-Scripter/README.md

 [`libmem`](https://github.com/rdbo/libmem) Rust examples can be found [here](https://github.com/rdbo/libmem/tree/master/docs/examples/rust)

+_Note: You are not required to use `libmem`!
+There are other libraries that exist which can do similar things_

+## For mod program makers

-For those who want to get a plugin's name/description, use the [BG3-Plugin-Lib](https://github.com/MolotovCherry/BG3-Plugin-Lib) (also compatible with C!)
+For those who want to get a plugin's name/author/description/version, use the [BG3-Plugin-Lib](https://github.com/MolotovCherry/BG3-Plugin-Lib) (also compatible with C!)